Number Nine (T-ara song): Commercial performance

 After its release, "Number Nine" reached number five on the Gaon Weekly Digital Chart and number 4 on Billboard's K-pop Hot 100.
 In China, the song topped YinYueTai's both Korean and official charts.
 The second version video also peaked within top five on the chart.
 In Japan, the single topped the Weekly USEN chart.
+"Number Nine" is T-ara's most viewed music video on YouTube, spanning over 100 million views on the official music video uploaded by Core Contents Media.

 Critical reception

 SBS PopAsia named the song number 7 in their list of 9 best T-ara singles.
 In 2024, NME ranked the song at No. 6 on its Best T-ARA songs to date praising the "perfect fusion of both the EDM sound that defined the era and the softer dance-pop that punctuated their earlier music".
 "Number Nine" was selected as the song of the year by Korean Wave Indonesia.
-"Number Nine" is T-ara's most viewed music video on YouTube, spanning over 100 million views on the official music video uploaded by Core Contents Media.